derailed/bigbertha/README.md

 #### Adding arrays (ordered data)

-The preferred method to construct list in your firebase is to use the push operation, which will automatically provide ordering to your list.
+The preferred method to construct lists in your firebase is to use the push operation, which will automatically provide ordering to your list.

 ```ruby